lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 and graph states @Hein2004, as well as one of the most promising approaches for fast quantum simulations @Gottesman1999 @Bravyi_2019 @Kissinger_2022.

+The Clifford subgroup of quantum circuits admits an efficient
+$\Theta(2n^2)$-sized program representation
+known as **Clifford tableau** @Aaronson_2004.
-It has also given rise to a quantum program representation that has been used profusely for compiler optimistaion.
+This has been used profusely for compiler optimisation.
-Indeed, the Clifford fragment, i.e. the quantum circuits with unitaries in the Clifford group, admit an efficient, $\Theta(2n^2)$-sized representation, known as a **Clifford tableau** @Aaronson_2004.

 In @Aaronson_2004 the first Clifford circuit synthesis procedure is given, using an analytical decomposition of clifford tableaus into $O(n^2 /\log n)$ one and two-qubit gates.